George Local Municipality: Geography

 The municipality covers an area of 5191 km2 in the Garden Route and Little Karoo regions.
 It includes the coastal plateau around the city of George, and extends northeast over the Outeniqua Mountains to include the eastern end of the Little Karoo as far as the Swartberg mountains and the boundary with the Eastern Cape province.
 It abuts on the Mossel Bay Municipality to the west, the Oudtshoorn Municipality to the northwest, the Dr Beyers Naudé Municipality to the northeast, the Kou-Kamma Municipality to the east, and the Bitou and Knysna Municipalities to the southeast.

+Demographics

+According to the 2022 census, the population of the municipality was 294,929 people, increasing at an annual rate of 4.2% from 2011.
+44.4% of the population identified as "Coloured," 35% as "Black African," and 18.4% as "White."

-According to the 2011 census the municipality has a population of 193,672 people in 53,551 households.
+At the 2011 census the municipality has a population of 193,672 people in 53,551 households.
 Of this population, 50.4% describe themselves as "Coloured", 28.2% as "Black African", and 19.7% as "White".
 The first language of 67.2% of the population is Afrikaans, while 21.7% speak Xhosa and 8.1% speak English.

 The majority of the residents of the municipality are in the city of George, which as of 2011 has a population of 157,394.
 Close to George are the coastal resorts of Herolds Bay (pop.
 704) and Wilderness (pop.
 6,164).
 Haarlem (pop.
 2,376) and Uniondale (pop.
 4,525) are in the interior of the municipality at the top of the Langkloof.